← Back to Blog

 A service landing page Service + FAQPage Article

 Having the right schema type is necessary but not sufficient.
-The second major finding: attribute completeness within each schema block is the real lever.
+Attribute completeness within each schema block is the second lever.

 Pages with average schema attribute completeness of 76% or higher had a 53.9% citation rate, compared to 43.6% for pages with no schema at all.
 That is a 10.3 percentage point gap.
-But pages with schema below 76% completeness only hit 47.2%, capturing barely a third of the potential benefit.
+Pages with schema below 76% completeness only hit 47.2%, capturing barely a third of the potential benefit.

 Schema Completeness Level Citation Rate Gap vs. No Schema